 Key Takeaways

-- You can easily change your WooCommerce order number format and implement a custom sequential order numbering system using a dedicated plugin.
+- You can easily change your WooCommerce order number format and implement a custom sequential order numbering system using a plugin.

 - For stores that handle free orders, it is advisable to create a separate order number sequence to simplify bookkeeping.